jmendesf/DG_rotations/README.md

 ./rotation2D <path_to_pgm_file>     (still from build directory)

+I recommand you use the contourS.pgm file in the sample/directory

-## output
+## Output
-The program will store the output files in output/ file accessible from the root directory
+The program will store the output files in output/ file in the rotation2D/ directory (if the program was runned from the build/ directory